Create Azure resource group

 This should take around 5 minutes to complete, and creates a new AKS cluster with the following characteristics:

 - Two small B-Series Nodes in a single node pool.
 Nodes are what your workloads will be running on.
+This is about as small and cheap as you can go and still have cluster that is useful for learning and experimentation.

 - Basic 'Kubenet' networking, which creates an Azure network and subnet etc for us.
 See docs if you wish to learn more about this topic